AngelLM/openlab/README.md

 <img src="images/by-sa.png" width="200" align = "center">

-This robot is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License LINKK.
+Every design of this repository is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License LINKK.
 Please read the LICENSE files for more details.

+# Contribute

+Do not hesitate on contributing to this proyect!